Minden, Queensland: Education

 Minden State School is a government primary (Prep-6) school for boys and girls at 1032 Lowood-Minden Road.
 In 2018, the school had an enrolment of 189 students with 12 teachers and 8 non-teaching staff (5 full-time equivalent).

 There are no secondary schools in Minden.
 The nearest government secondary schools are Lowood State High School in Lowood to the north and Rosewood State High School in Rosewood to the south-east.

 Amenities

 St John’s Lutheran Church Coolana is at 774 Lowood Minden Road.
 Despite the name, it is not within the current boundaries of neighbouring Coolana.

 Minden Baptist Church is at 978 Lowood Minden Road.

 Zion Lutheran Church is at 712 Tallegalla Road.

-St John’s Evangelican Lutheran Church is at 593 Tallegalla Road.
+St John’s Evangelical Lutheran Church is at 593 Tallegalla Road.

 Facilities

 The Coolana Lutheran Cemetery is beside St John’s Lutheran Church Coolana.

 Minden Baptist Cemetery is beside Minden Baptist Church.

 Zion Lutheran Cemetery is beside Zion Lutheran Church.

 St John’s Evangelican Lutheran Cemetery is beside St John’s Evangelican Lutheran Church.